+Intrinsic factors

-Intrinsic factorsRedox signaling
+Redox signaling

 Initial research focused mostly on reactive oxygen species (ROS) and reactive nitrogen species (RNS) as potentially harmful metabolic byproducts.
-Our knowledge of their function in metabolism has significantly altered over the past ten years, and they are now regarded as crucial mediators in cellular signaling cascades and as regulators of metabolic processes.
-For the varied amounts of extracellular and intracellular free radicals have a significant impact on proteostasis, with either moderate or severe consequences.
-For the purpose of controlling redox signaling and preserving redox homeostasis, cells contain effective enzymatic and non-enzymatic mechanisms.
-The food is the primary source of antioxidants, although they can also be received via exogenous sources.
-For the purpose of controlling redox although they can also be received via exogenous sources.
+Our knowledge of their function in metabolism has significantly altered over the past ten years, and they are now regarded as crucial mediators in cellular signaling cascades and as regulators of metabolic processes.86 The varied amounts of extracellular and intracellular free radicals have a significant impact on proteostasis, with either moderate or severe consequences.
+For the purpose of controlling redox signaling and preserving redox homeostasis, cells contain effective enzymatic and non-enzymatic mechanisms.^{87,88} The food is the primary source of antioxidants, although they can also be received via exogenous sources.89

 The functioning of the cellular and molecular processes that guarantee cellular integrity is compromised by oxidative stress, as previously mentioned, which leads to the disruption of homeostasis.
-Proteostasis is significantly affected by oxidative stress, and the proteasome system is essential.
-Identifying and eliminating oxidatively changed or damaged proteins, proteasomes, and more especially the 20S complex, are essential for the preservation of redox equilibrium.
-Such substrates must be broken down by the 20S complex without the use of ATP since protein oxidation encourages protein unfolding.
-Exposure to H_2O_2 or O_2 has been shown to more than tenfold accelerate proteasome-mediated degradation.
-92,93 activity is severely compromised.94 It has also been demonstrated that the immunoproteasome degrades oxidatively altered proteins more effectively when the 11S regulatory particle is connected to it as opposed to operating alone.95,96 Constitutive exposure to reactive species affects the proteasome (and especially the 26S proteasome) in addition to cellular proteins.97 A variety of post-translational modifications of certain subunits, including glycoxidation, glutathionylation, lipoxidation, and carbonylation have also been demonstrated to be brought on by oxidative stress.98 In particular, it has been demonstrated that S-glutathionylation is a posttranslational modification that contributes to the redox control of the proteasome.
-99 Additionally, under oxidative stress, 26S proteasomes are more directly impacted by modifications such as glycation, ubiquitylation, and carbonylation, as well as binding to lipid peroxidation byproducts and glutathione.
-100-104 The functional significance of these alterations is uncertain, though.
-Carbonylation is a well-known indicator of protein oxidation.
-105-107 yet 20S proteasomes have been shown to have a low degree of carbonylation.
-108 The insertion of carbonyl groups in the a2, a4, a6, and b3 subunits of pure mammalian 20S proteasomes is the primary effect of oxidative damage induction.
-104,109
+Proteostasis is significantly affected by oxidative stress, and the proteasome system is essential.86 Identifying and eliminating oxidatively changed or damaged proteins, proteasomes, and more especially the 20S complex, are essential for the preservation of redox equilibrium.
+Such substrates must be broken down by the 20S complex without the use of ATP since protein oxidation encourages protein unfolding.^{90,91} Exposure to H_2O_2 or O_2 has been shown to more than tenfold accelerate proteasome-mediated degradation.^{92,93} activity is severely compromised.94 It has also been demonstrated that the immunoproteasome degrades oxidatively altered proteins more effectively when the 11S regulatory particle is connected to it as opposed to operating alone.^{95,96} Constitutive exposure to reactive species affects the proteasome (and especially the 26S proteasome) in addition to cellular proteins.97 A variety of post-translational modifications of certain subunits, including glycoxidation, glutathionylation, lipoxidation, and carbonylation have also been demonstrated to be brought on by oxidative stress.98 In particular, it has been demonstrated that S-glutathionylation is a posttranslational modification that contributes to the redox control of the proteasome.99 Additionally, under oxidative stress, 26S proteasomes are more directly impacted by modifications such as glycation, ubiquitylation, and carbonylation, as well as binding to lipid peroxidation byproducts and glutathione.100-104 The functional significance of these alterations is uncertain, though.
+Carbonylation is a well-known indicator of protein oxidation.105-107 yet 20S proteasomes have been shown to have a low degree of carbonylation.108 The insertion of carbonyl groups in the a2, a4, a6, and b3 subunits of pure mammalian 20S proteasomes is the primary effect of oxidative damage induction.104,109